 - Emotions associated with the chronic pain, such as depression and anxiety versus hopefulness and optimism

-- Cultural influences determining whether a person is to be more stoic or more dramatic in showing pain to others
+- Cultural influences leading a person to be more stoic or more dramatic in showing pain to others